Comparison·Jun 15, 2026·7 min read

 Is Zest AI available outside the United States?

 No. Zest AI operates in the United States only.
 The compliance package (FCRA, Model Risk Management) and the bureau data partnerships are US-specific.
-There is no SEA, LATAM, or EU presence as of this writing.
+There is no presence outside the US as of this writing.
 A lender outside the US is not a Zest customer.

 Is Zest AI a scoring platform or a decisioning platform?